 “I understand that you are just trying to make conversation, but I would be more comfortable if we just tabled those topics for down the road.”

-Then just lead the conversation where you want it to go.
-Think of what you might learn and be interested in about that person by talking about what you are both presently doing in your lives or how the activity of the date is going.
-Anyone who presses to have their pryings answered in the early stages of dating is being insensitive, inconsiderate, selfish and may have problems with healthy intimacy.
+Proceed to lead the conversation where you want it to go.
+Think of what you might learn and be interested in about the person by talking about what you are both presently doing in your lives or how the activity of the date is going.
+Anyone who presses to have their questions answered in the early stages of dating is being insensitive, inconsiderate, selfish and may have problems with healthy intimacy.
 There are plenty of things to talk about on a date besides who else you have been with, broken up with, or still might miss.
-How can any of that talk be light and neutral or revealing of anything relevant to the here and now between two people who have just met and are trying to get to know each other?
+How can any of that talk be useful to the here and now between two people who have just met and are trying to get to know each other?

 What is the Difference Between Healthy Honesty and Unhealthy Honesty?

-Unhealthy honesty has either an impulsive, strategic, manipulative or insecure style to it.
-It is usually coming from a place of low self-esteem, exaggerated ego, or intimacy problems.
-Despite the conscious belief by some that this kind of honesty is a sign of wanting to get close to someone or a sign that we feel good about ourselves, what is really in play here is a lot of insecurities that can eventually wreck a relationship.
+Unhealthy honesty is impulsive, strategic, manipulative or insecure.
+It is usually coming from a place of low self-esteem, exaggerated ego, weak boundaries or intimacy problems.
+Despite the conscious belief by some that this kind of honesty is a sign of wanting to get close to someone or a sign that we feel good about ourselves, what is really in play is a lot of insecurities that can eventually damage a potential relationship.
 In the history of the world, has there ever been an exception to this generalization?
 Yes, of course there has been.
-But in the majority of cases, going too fast leads to people losing interest or getting scared away.
+But in the majority of cases, going too fast leads people to lose interest or pull away.

-Disclosing too much information too soon can create misperceptions, an atmosphere of seriousness, regret and embarrassment.
-Why not just go out, have fun and let time pass until opening up has some healthy utility to it?
-Healthy intimacy is only possible when the people involved are secure, patient, and set the kind of healthy boundaries needed to strike the balance between availability to others, privacy, self control and self respect.
-The inability to strike this balance may indicate the need for counseling in order to get to the source of the difficulty of keeping healthy boundaries.
-Commitment and effort put into developing these patterns of boundary setting and healthy communication guarantees the development of healthier and more satisfying relationships.
-It also minimizes the discouragement that can come from years of dating disappointments.
+Why not go out, have fun and let time pass before opening up has healthy utility to it?
+Healthy intimacy is only possible when the people involved are secure, patient, and set the kind of appropriate boundaries needed to strike the balance between availability to others and privacy.
+The inability to strike this balance may indicate the need for counseling to get to the source of the difficulty in setting boundaries.
+Commitment and effort put into developing a pattern of boundary setting and healthy communication skills aids in the development of healthier and more satisfying relationships.
+It also minimizes feelings of pessimism that can come from years of dating disappointments.

 There is no exact time frame by which to start opening up on a more personal level to people you date.
-But generally, if you have had 6 or more consecutive dates, feel inspired to get to know the person better, and are not in a stage of excessively dating new people, it might be time to discuss each others comfort level with getting more personal and vulnerable.
+But generally, if you have had 6 or more consecutive dates, feel inspired to get to know the person better, it might be time to discuss each others comfort level with revealing more personal and vulnerable information.

-If done in this manner, opening up will have a goal to it beyond wanting your dating interview questions answered.
-Also, holding off on having sex will aid in slowing down the premature sharing of sensitive, personal information and make room for something more meaningful to develop.
-So slowing the process down in general creates more security and comfort and room to learn whether you want to more forward or move on from dating someone.
-Done in this manner, dating becomes less of the dreaded process that many singles feel it to be, and more of an enjoyable, growth promoting experience.
+If done in this manner both people will feel safer to open up and take small risks together.
+Holding off on having sex will also aid in slowing down premature sharing of sensitive, personal information.
+Slowing the process down in general creates more security and comfort and room to learn whether you want to move forward, get vulnerable or move on from dating someone.
+Done mindfully, dating becomes less of a dreaded process that many singles feel it to be, and more of an enjoyable, growth promoting experience.